-Updated with price changes, promised system updates and game reveals
+Updated with the latest games, price changes and promised system updates

 The Xbox One and PS4 next-gen consoles have been duking it out since late last year.
 We've got our full breakdowns of each device online, head over to our Xbox One review and PS4 review for all the nitty-gritty.

 However, if you want a rundown of the differences between the two consoles then you're in the right place.
 Here we're going to put the two consoles head-to-head over the most important issues, so you can work out which next-gen console is best for you, and whether you should buy now or wait for later in the year.

 Now, it can be a lot to take in if you're fresh to the "which is best" debate, so we've split the decision into several main categories – have a browse through to find the ones most pertinent to you, or just skip to the end for a summary.

 XBOX ONE VS PS4 - PRICE

 Initially the Xbox One console cost £80 more than Sony's hardware - £349 for PS4 vs £429 for Xbox One – a difference largely accounted for by Microsoft bundling its motion-capturing Kinect controller with every console.